1. HOME

 If you are writing a farewell or retirement speech about a colleague remember: "Do unto others as you would have done to you".

-Your job is make the person feel valued and appreciated for who they are and what they've brought to the workplace.
-If you're the only speaker remember you're talking on behalf of your workmates too.
+Your job is to make the person feel valued and appreciated for who they are and what they've brought to the workplace.
+If you're the only speaker remember you're talking on behalf of your workmates too and pull one or two of them in to help with the brainstorming process.

 Test your speech on colleagues